esaaren/dws_flex_training/a3-mega/readme.md

 # Nodepool setup
 # NOTE: CHECK DRIVERS https://raw.githubusercontent.com/GoogleCloudPlatform/container-engine-accelerators/master/nvidia-driver-installer/cos/daemonset-preloaded-latest.yaml
 # On GKE 1.32 as of Apr 28 2025 LATEST will get you driver 570 which is CUDA 12.8, DEFAULT gives you 535 which is 12.2
-# This repo is working with LATEST and DEFAULT as of Apr 28
 ```
 gcloud beta container node-pools create a3mega-multi-nic-dws \
     --region ${REGION} \